IGITUGraz/redis-installer/README.rst

 ++++++++

 * Works only from within a virtual environment.
-* Redis is configured to listen on ALL ports.
+* Redis protected mode is turned OFF.
 DO NOT run from a host exposed to the internet.
 * Redis is configured to be in AOF mode (which might be slow).
 * rejson module is installed by default.